Some isolation and stability results for Einstein manifolds: Isolation results for the Bochner and contact Bochner tensors

 We recall that the Bochner curvature tensor of a K\"{a}hler manifold is the $(0,4)$-tensor whose components with respect to complex local coordinates are

 In particular, when $(M,g)$ is K\"{a}hler-Einstein, it encodes all the curvature information, indeed

 and it satisfies the Bochner-Weitzenb\"{o}ck formula \eqref{bw for b}. \begin{rem} Although the Bochner tensor was introduced as an Hermitian analogue of the Weyl tensor, in general (when it is considered on an Hermitian manifold), it is not invariant under conformal transformations of the metric.
-However, in \cite{TricerriVanhecke}, Tricerri and Vanhecke studied the decomposition of the the space of curvature tensors over an Hermitian vector space under the unitary group's action and introduced a generalization of the Bochner tensor, which they proved to be conformal invariant.
+However, in \cite{TricerriVanhecke}, Tricerri and Vanhecke studied the decomposition of the space of curvature tensors over an Hermitian vector space under the unitary group's action and introduced a generalization of the Bochner tensor, which they proved to be conformal invariant.
 This generalized tensor coincides with the standard Bochner tensor on K\"{a}hler manifolds.
-Moreover, in the four-dimensional case, the Bochner tensor of a K\"{a}hler metric coincides with the self-dual part of the Weyl tensor (\cite{Itoh, TricerriVanhecke}). \end{rem} As a consequence, we have that on a K\"{a}hler manifold, the $L^{\frac{n}{2}}$-norm of $\operatorname{B}$ is invariant under conformal change of the metric, in fact let $\tilde{g}=e^{2f}g$, $f\in C^{\infty}(M)$, be a conformal change of the metric $g$; let $\tilde{\boc}$ denote the Bochner tensor relative to $\tilde{g}$, then
+Moreover, in the four-dimensional case, the Bochner tensor of a K\"{a}hler metric coincides with the self-dual part of the Weyl tensor (\cite{Itoh, TricerriVanhecke}). \end{rem} As a consequence, we have that on a K\"{a}hler manifold, the $L^{\frac{n}{2}}$-norm of $\operatorname{B}$ is invariant under conformal change of the metric, in fact let $\tilde{g}=e^{2f}g$, $f\in C^{\infty}(M)$, be a conformal change of the metric $g$; where $\tilde{\boc}$ denotes the (Tricerri-Vanhecke conformally invariant) Bochner relative to $\tilde{g}$, and since